Role of Salutogenic Design, Evidence Based Design & the Anthropocene in Healthy Building — Wellness Design Consultants

 St. John’s Terminal, NYC

 Salutogenesis, developed by medical sociologist Aaron Antonovsky, emphasizes the factors that contribute to health and the capacity for individuals to thrive, rather than solely addressing disease or illness.
+It also guides architectural and other interventions to create more human-centered spaces.

 Here’s how this concept influences the healthy buildings and public health industry: